As a whole, a suspension system consists of three parts:

 The spring suspends the vehicle while the shock controls the oscillation (the motion) of the vehicle.

 Depending on your application, shocks serve various purposes.
 But a shock’s main purpose is to “dampen” the energy it encounters.
-At its core, damper technology is about transferring energy by way of guiding and control the flow of fluid.
+At its core, damper technology is about transferring energy by way of guiding and controlling the flow of fluid.
 A shock is a hydraulic pressure relief valve, and it is the internal transferring of fluid within the shock’s piston and the individual valves that gives the damper its resistance force.
 The fluid transfer is the displacement of energy received from the “inputs,” or variances in terrain.

 On the streets, a shocks main purpose is to utilize dampening to keep your tire in as much contact with the street as possible.
 You want your tire to “grip” tightly on turns and when traveling along the freeways.
 More contact with the road means more control over the vehicle.